Individual-centered partial information in social networks: Introduction

 \section{Introduction}

-Despite technological advances, most people do not have a clear understanding of the global pictures of the various networks in which they are embedded.
-More precisely, in contrast to the mainstream statistical network research that takes a bird-eye view of networks, individuals in society do not know much beyond a local neighborhood, e.g., friends' friends.
-Yet we frequently make decisions based on such individual-centered partial network information.
-For instance, when we decide whether to pass certain sensitive or controversial messages to another person, our decision relies in part on our limited knowledge of the aggregated social network, which helps us make a judgment about that person's loyalty to us.
+Much of the statistical network literature is focused on estimating global properties of graphs by either using the whole graphs or combining information across appropriately sampled subgraphs.
+However, in social networks, despite the prevalence of social media tools, most individuals still have limited understanding of the information that exists beyond their local network, e.g., friends' friends.
+In this way, one often needs to make important decisions, such as whether or not to share sensitive information with friends belonging to different social circles, based on their limited local view of the global network.
+In this paper, we adopt such an individual-centered perspective to study global structures of social networks.

-In this work, we aim to understand the social networks from an individual's perspective.
-To formalize individuals' lack of knowledge about distant connections and to address people's need to take action hinged on such partial knowledge, we introduce \emph{an individual-centered partial information framework} to study social networks.
-Concretely, let $G = (V, E)$ denote the full (i.e., global) network of interest, where $V=\{1, \ldots, n\}$ is the index set of all individuals (a.k.a., vertices, or nodes) in the full network and $E$ is the set of unweighted and undirected edges between individuals.
-We characterize an individual's partial knowledge (i.e., partial information) by their \footnote{We use ``they", ``them" and ``their" as gender neutral singular pronoun and its derivative forms. } \emph{knowledge depth}.
-We say an individual $i$ has knowledge depth $L$ if they know all paths of length (up to) $L$ that originate from them.
-Figure \ref{fig:network_partial} illustrates the knowledge depth concept with a toy example.
-Suppose individual $1$ is the individual of interest (i.e., centered-individual).
-The left panel is the full network.
-The left, middle and right panels show individual $1$'s perceived networks \emph{based on} knowledge depths $L=3, 2, 1$, respectively.
-Note that in this example, individuals $5$ and $6$ are not within 1's knowledge depth $L=1$.
+To formalize an individual's local network structure, we consider an \emph{individual-centered partial information framework} that uses path length to characterize connections visible (proximal) and hidden (distant) to the individual.
+Concretely, let $G = (\mathcal{V}, \mathcal{E})$ denote the global network of interest, where $\mathcal{V}=\{1, \ldots, n\}$ is the index set of all individuals (nodes) and $\mathcal{E}$ is the set edges, assumed to be unweighted and undirected for simplicity, between individuals.
+We characterize an individual's partial knowledge of the network by their \emph{knowledge depth}: an individual $i$ has knowledge depth $L$ if all paths (starting from $i$) of length up to $L$ in the network are known to the individual.
+Figure \ref{fig:network_partial} illustrates the knowledge depth concept with a toy example, where the left panel is the full network.
+Taking individual $1$ as the individual of interest, the left, middle and right panels correspond to their perceived networks given knowledge depths $L=3, 2, 1$, respectively.
+In choosing the value of $L$ for our study, we first note that the case $L=1$ leads to a too simplistic graph structure around the individual.
+On the other hand, the ``six degrees of separation" phenomenon \citep{watts1998collective} in social networks suggests moderate values of $L$ are likely to return the full network already.
+Both $L=2$ and $L=3$ are more interesting cases to study and coincide with most people's experience in real social networks.
+We focus on $L=2$ in this paper and leave $L=3$ for future studies.